Farvater-max/test-project-cypress/README.md

 ```
 npm run test
 ```
-After end running tests html-report is located in folder  ```public/index.html``` If some check failed in report you can watch screnshot web-site in the moment of fail check
+After end running tests, HTML-report is located in folder  ```public/index.html``` If some check failed in the report you can watch screenshot website in the moment of fail check

-To clean last run tests results before start a new iteration use command
+To clean last run test results before starting a new iteration use command
 ```
 npm run pretest
 ```